 Less sleep can equate to dark circles or bags under your eyes.

 Hair loss, breakage, damage, and even growth can all be affected by lack of sleep

 Helps immune-related skin problems worse

 Lack of sleep increases inflammation in the body.
 It throws off the body’s ability to regulate the immune system.
 This leads not only to getting sick more often but also it’s ability to fight off immune-related skin diseases, such as psoriasis and eczema.
-Increased inflammatory response can also show up as; increased acne breakouts, increased skin sensitivity, increased allergic contact dermatitis reactions, and increased irritant dermatitis — and more severe conditions mean more treatment and skin care.
+The increased inflammatory response can also show up as; increased acne breakouts, increased skin sensitivity, increased allergic contact dermatitis reactions, and increased irritant dermatitis — and more severe conditions mean more treatment and skin care.